 Final Thoughts on How Many Grams of Sugar Per Day You Should Consume

-Sugar is in everything so buyer beware.
+Sugar is in everything so buyer beware, but how many grams of sugar per day should you eat?
 It can be avoided simply by making the right choices.
 Most foods do not need sugar to taste good.
 Take the time to learn how to cook without it.

 Cooking at home can help reduce sugar consumption.
 Find recipes, such as those on my website, that contain little or no sugar.
 While it may seem awkward at first, if you stick to it, it becomes easy and you will be come a sugar-identifying expert.